awcodes/scribble/README.md

 ## Customizing the Suggestion Menu (Slash Commands)

-You may by providing an array of tools to the `suggestionTools` method.
+You may customize the suggestion menu by providing an array of tools to the `suggestionTools` method.
 The `withDefaults` option can be used to disable the default tools that are provided to the suggestion menu by the plugin.

+You can disable the suggestion menu by passing and empty array and setting `withDefaults` to `false`.

 ```php
 Scribble::make('content')